blaisedufrain/card-game/readme.md

 ##### A few comments for whoever is looking at this.

-The code for that handles cards, shuffling, dealing, etc. is contained within the core/ directory in the project root.
+The code that handles cards, shuffling, dealing, etc. is contained within the core/ directory in the project root.
 The Dealer.php file contains the two methods you have requested in the original assignment.

 I wanted to keep this code separate from any framework as it should really work in any php project, not just this one.
 I would have created a separate package for this and required it as a dependency for the project, but I left them together to keep you from having to jump between repos.

-I wanted to give you an actual interface to interact with the tool, so I created a pretty straightforward app using [Laravel](https://laravel.com/ "Laravel Homepage") and [Vue.js](https://vuejs.org/).
+I wanted to give you an actual interface to interact with the tool, so I created a simple app using [Laravel](https://laravel.com/ "Laravel Homepage") and [Vue.js](https://vuejs.org/).

 ### Deployment